-- Consider explaining how you see your topic relating to the concept of hauora (holistically), and the dimensions (individually), and the Interconnectedness of these dimensions. - As you analyse your information: what is being 'said' about your topic as a health or wellbeing issue?
-Is the coverage holistic (ie. it considers all dimensions) or does it focus on only one or two dimensions and why do you think this is the case? - If relevant, consider explaining the similarities and difference(s) between 'health' and 'wellbeing' and how your topic is talked about in your selected information.
+Consider explaining how you see your topic relating to the concept of hauora (holistically), and the dimensions (individually), and the Interconnectedness of these dimensions.

-- What model of health or wellbeing dominates the information you are critical evaluating? - Consider looking up other definitions of health and wellbeing e.g. the World Health Organisation, the NZ Ministry of Health, the NZ Mental Health Foundation (or other NGOs - non-government organisations) with responsibility for overseeing the situation related to your topic to see if their definitions apply. - Where relevant, compare the use of health and wellbeing definitions with the concept of hauora and other models (e.g. Pasifika or other indigenous models).
+- As you analyse your information: what is being 'said' about your topic as a health or wellbeing issue?
+Is the coverage holistic (ie. it considers all dimensions) or does it focus on only one or two dimensions and why do you think this is the case? - If relevant, consider explaining the similarities and difference(s) between 'health' and 'wellbeing' and how your topic is talked about in your selected information. - What model of health or wellbeing dominates the information you are critical evaluating? - Consider looking up other definitions of health and wellbeing e.g. the World Health Organisation, the NZ Ministry of Health, the NZ Mental Health Foundation (or other NGOs non-government organisations) with responsibility for overseeing the situation related to your topic to see if their definitions apply. - Where relevant, compare the use of health and wellbeing definitions with the concept of hauora and other models (e.g. Pacific or other indigenous models). - If relevant, design your own version of a health model based on others to better reflect the context / topic for your report.